 You can also link to the other sources.
 You can inquire through your local community and civic organizations, as well as in police departments and the local fire department in your area; they might be offering college scholarships.

-Also, the majority of the state governments extend financial assistance to in-state students.
+The majority of the state governments extend financial assistance to in-state students.
 Hence, you can take advantage of the local assets.

 Most often, the best college scholarship programs are offered to students who excel in the fields of math, science, writing, music and of course sports.
 While most scholarships base their decision on the student’s academic record, character and civic and political involvement, some types of scholarships, such as sports do not require a high GPA.
 They commonly base the scholarship on the student’s athletic achievements.

-Also, do not expect that you can get the full scholarship by simply directing your time and effort at only one or two particular programs.
+Do not expect that you can get the full scholarship by simply directing your time and effort at only one or two particular programs.
 Keep in mind; applying for a college scholarship is merely a numbers game.
 So, it is best to apply for more scholarships to be assured that you will succeed in acquiring one or more of them.

 After finding your prospective college scholarship programs, you should then learn the process completing the application by reading: “The High School Students Guide To Applying For a College Scholarship